Alejogb1/job-board/blog-data/how-can-google-bigbird-predictions-be-exported-for-classification.md

 id: "how-can-google-bigbird-predictions-be-exported-for-classification"
 ---

-Okay, let's tackle this.
+, let's tackle this.
 It’s something I’ve had to navigate personally a few times when building large-scale text classification models using BigBird, so I can definitely shed some light on the practicalities involved.
 Exporting BigBird predictions for classification isn't a straightforward case of simply pulling a single prediction value; it requires a bit of understanding about the model's output and how to massage it into a usable form.

 The core of the issue resides in BigBird's architecture itself.
 It's essentially a transformer model focusing on processing long sequences.
 Unlike some simpler classifiers, BigBird outputs a representation of the entire input sequence, not just a single prediction vector for each instance.
-This representation, commonly called the *pooled output* or the *[CLS] token embedding* (though BigBird might use different pooling methods), needs to be further processed to derive class probabilities.
+This representation, commonly called the _pooled output_ or the _[CLS] token embedding_ (though BigBird might use different pooling methods), needs to be further processed to derive class probabilities.
 Think of it as having a very rich feature vector for each input sequence, from which you need to extract the relevant information for classification.

 In my experience, the most common approach is to tack on an additional layer – a classification head – onto the BigBird model.
 This head is often a simple linear layer followed by a softmax activation function.
 This transformation takes the high-dimensional embedding produced by BigBird and maps it to a probability distribution over your predefined classes.